 Public Health Workforce Resilience Resource Library

 In July of 2021, the Centers for Disease Control and Prevention (CDC) released results of a survey of more than 26,000 state, tribal, local, and territorial public health workers.
-That survey found than 53% of respondents reported symptoms of at least one mental health condition in the past two weeks, including depression (32%), anxiety (30%), PTSD (36%), or suicidal ideation (8%).
+That survey found that 53% of respondents reported symptoms of at least one mental health condition in the past two weeks, including depression (32%), anxiety (30%), PTSD (36%), or suicidal ideation (8%).

 NACCHO appreciates the efforts of the public health workforce and is here to support your health and wellbeing.
 As such, we are providing the following resources to help public health workers build resilience.